SrijanSaraswat/Advanced-E-commerce/README.md

 # E-Commerce Platform (Django + React)

 A full-stack e-commerce application built using Django REST Framework for the backend and React with Redux for the frontend.
-It includes authentication, product catalog management, cart functionality, and order processing.
+It includes authentication, product catalog management, cart functionality, real-time notifications, caching, and order processing.

 ## Tech Stack Used